 This is known as the “Fugitive Disentitlement Doctrine.”
 The idea is that by refusing to leave when promised, the alien has given up the right to reopen his case.

 If the immigration courts grants a motion to reopen the immigrant will be allowed to present the new evidence.

 The immigration judge will then rule on the case based on the new evidence presented.

 Yes.
-While in general an alien can only file one motion to reopen there are exceptions (especially in cases of “in absentia” removal).
+While in general, an alien can only file one motion to reopen23 there are exceptions (especially in cases of “in absentia” removal).

 But denial of motions to reopen can be appealed to the Board of Immigration Appeals (BIA) as can most underlying cases.
 And if the BIA denies the appeal, the matter can usually be further appealed to the United States Court of Appeals for the Ninth Circuit.

 Just as with motions to reopen, there is a limited time period in which an immigration court case can be appealed.

 People whose petitions have been denied or cases have been lost should contact a lawyer immediately to keep from losing their right to appeal.

 Need help reopening your immigration case?
 Call us…